MENU

 • Rates are determined based on the rate of the day.
 The rate is better than at airports and hotels.
 Please let us know in advance the amount of money (in Japanese yen) you would like to exchange and prepare cash so that there will be no change.
 The type of money cannot be specified.

-In India, digital money is more widespread than credit cards (Japanese digital money is not accepted).
+Tip: Digital money is more widespread in India than credit cards (Japanese digital money is not accepted).

 Tip.